 - Here’s our challenge and our plan for meeting the challenge. what do you think?

-- Because the personal experience almost always touches the heart of donors.
+- Because personal experience almost always touches the hearts of donors.

 My fundraising colleagues often say, “if we can just get people here, we’ve got them hooked forever.”